bookkity/bookkity/articles/0002-toward-functional-paradigm-fundamental-concepts-in-java.md

 What are main benefits of using immutable objects?
 - immutable objects are thread-safe, they can be shared among multiple threads without restraint.
 - allows you to reason about a piece of code independently of the rest of the program, because our internal state can't be changed by other part of our system.
-- we can model things like they are, e.g. events - the fact already happened we can't change it.
+- we can model things like they are, e.g. events - the fact already happened we can't change past.

 ```java
     public void handle(MoneyTransfered moneyTransfered) {